Wall Street falls steeply with China, Greece fears paramount

 Market participants were also concerned Greece could leave the euro zone as it tries to reform its economy and deal with heavy debt.
 Greece dismissed reports it needed to tap remaining cash reserves to meet salary payments.

 The U.S. earnings season has been mixed so far with more companies beating lowered expectations.
-The impact of the stronger dollar will be highlighted next week with quarterly reports from United Technologies Corp (UTX.N), Boeing (BA.N) and other top companies.
+The impact of the stronger dollar will be highlighted next week with quarterly reports from United Technologies Corp, Boeing and other top companies.

 Declining issues outnumbered advancing ones on the NYSE by 2,458 to 596, for a 4.12-to-1 ratio; on the Nasdaq, 2,160 issues fell and 597 advanced, for a 3.62-to-1 ratio.